 - 15. The Council's liabilities comprise borrowings (internal / external) and various other liabilities.
-The Council raises borrowings for the following primary purposes: - General debt to fund the Council's balance sheet, including working capital requirements; - Specific debt associated with 'one-off' projects and capital expenditure; - To fund assets where their useful lives extend over several generations of ratepayers. - 16.
+The Council raises borrowings for the following primary purposes: - General debt to fund the Council's balance sheet, including working capital requirements; - Specific debt associated with 'one-off' projects and capital expenditure; - To fund assets where their useful lives extend over several generations of ratepayers: - To invest in the Kāpiti Resilience Fund and the Kāpiti Growth Fund.- - 16.
 Any new borrowings or roll-over of existing borrowing needs to be budgeted for as part of Council's approved Long Term Plan or Annual Plan, or be subject to Council approval.
 Debt will be repaid as it falls due in accordance with the applicable loan agreement. - 17.
-Any debt with a maturity beyond 12 years must be approved by the Operations and Finance Committee at its next meeting.
+Any debt with a maturity beyond 12 years must be approved reported toby the Operations and Finance Committee at its next meeting.